 Advocate for safety initiatives, legal protections, safeguards and transparency for students with disabilities and their parents and caregivers.
 Ensure initiatives such as charter schools, vouchers, and individual savings accounts do not adversely affect public schools or access to a free and appropriate public education for students with disabilities.
-Support adequate funding for public schools.
+Support adequate funding for public schools and special education.
 Advocate for appropriate behavioral supports and work to end unjust suspensions and discipline.
-Support reduced emphasis on state-mandated assessments, encourage limits on benchmark testing, and advocate for continuation of Individual Graduation Committees.
+Support reduced emphasis on state-mandated assessments, encourage limits on benchmark testing.

 Community Living & Housing

 Expansion of housing and community living options, as well as long-term supports.
 Gradual closure of State Supported Living Centers (SSLCs) so funding can be made available to expand community-based supports.
 Reduce the wait time for all Medicaid waiver interest lists.
 Increase the minimum Attendant Wage Rate (HHSC) to improve recruitment and retention of personal attendants for individuals with disabilities.

 Eliminate barriers to and expand access to high quality, comprehensive, accessible and affordable health care services for all persons with Autism.
 Codify and expand the use of telemedicine and telehealth.
 Ensure the implementation of the Medicaid State Plan to cover Applied Behavior Analysis (ABA) allows for access for all who would benefit from services statewide.
 Properly fund Early Childhood Intervention (ECI) to ensure that all children in Texas who are eligible for services receive them.

 Support initiatives that would increase the overall employment rate for people with Autism.
 Presume that they are all capable of competitive employment, community service, volunteerism or appropriate day activities.
 Promote the creation of programs to build capacity for providing employment to every person who desires it.